etiennestuder/gradle-credentials-plugin/README.md

 ## Apply credentials plugin

-Apply the `nu.studer.credentials` plugin to your Gradle plugin project.
+Apply the `nu.studer.credentials` plugin to your Gradle project.

 ```groovy
 plugins {